What’s the Real Cost of Credentialing Delays?

 The longer the delay, the more the financial damage compounds.
 For example, a primary care doctor can lose $60,000 to $80,000 in potential earnings if credentialing is delayed by just four months.
 When credentialing takes too long, healthcare groups lose a lot of money simply because providers can’t start working and billing for their services.
 This creates a ripple effect across the practice.
 Patient schedules remain lighter than they should be, front-desk staff have fewer appointments to manage, and the entire operational workflow is disrupted.
 Strong revenue cycle administration helps prevent these extended delays by managing the process proactively from start to finish.

-Uncover the Hidden Costs of Credentialing Delays
+Beyond Lost Revenue: The Hidden Costs of Delays

 The direct revenue loss from a sidelined physician is easy to calculate, but it’s only the tip of the iceberg.
 Credentialing delays create a ripple effect of hidden costs that can impact your practice’s stability, reputation, and long-term growth.
 These issues often go untracked, but they can be just as damaging as the initial financial hit.
 From strained patient relationships and mounting administrative pressure to compliance headaches and rising claim denials, these secondary consequences paint a much fuller picture of what’s at stake.
 Understanding these costs is the first step toward protecting your practice’s overall health.